 6. Too Many Meetings

 One of the main reasons your firm is outsourcing services is to focus on your core task.
-If you are spending too much time observing and managing your service provider, then it’s a clear sign that things are not running smoothly.
+If you’re spending too much time observing and managing your service provider, then it’s a clear sign that things are not running smoothly.
 Healthy relationships should run on autopilot without overwhelming calls, meetings, and feedback sessions.

 7. Eroding Financial Performance

 So, is your relationship with your service provider a good one?
 If not, Outsource-Philippines can be your new outsourcing partner!
-We provide a wide range of custom-made offshore services for your every need.
+We give a wide range of custom-made offshore services for your every need.
 Visit our main page to know more about our offers.